napari/docs/docs/developers/architecture/app_model.md

 The {class}`~napari._app_model._app.NapariApplication`, `app`, is a global application singleton.
-This is not ideal because changes made in a previous test will persist and can cause conflicts for subsequent tests, when running a suit of tests.
+This is not ideal because changes made in a previous test will persist and can cause conflicts for subsequent tests, when running a suite of tests.
 Segmentation faults can also occur as a singleton `app` may keep a reference to an object, e.g., a {class}`~napari._qt.qt_main_window.Window`, that has since been cleaned up at the end of a previous test.
-Thus we mock the `app` and [autouse](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html#autouse-fixtures-fixtures-you-don-t-have-to-request) it so a new instance of `app` is returned everytime {func}`napari._app_model.get_app` is used inside a test.
+Thus, we mock the `app` and [autouse](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html#autouse-fixtures-fixtures-you-don-t-have-to-request) it so a new instance of `app` is returned every time {func}`~napari._app_model.get_app` is used inside a test.
+Note that the autouse fixture {function}`~napari.conftest._mock_app` will create a test `app` during setup of every test.
+It is this `app` that will be returned by all {func}`~napari._app_model.get_app` calls within the test.

 The mock `app` registers non-Qt `Action`s, providers and processors.
 This is because it was thought that these would be required for the majority of tests.
 If a plain `app` is required, it can be created by making a new {class}`~napari._app_model._app.NapariApplication` instance.
-Qt items are not registered because we did not think it would not be best practice to have Qt objects registered for every test.
+Qt items are not registered because we did not think it would be best practice to have Qt objects registered for every test.
 If Qt `Action`s, providers or processors are required, they can be registered by using the `make_napari_viewer` fixture, which will run